 Summary of Use during Lactation

-Because of the relatively extensive excretion of acebutolol and its active metabolite diacetolol into breastmilk and their extensive renal excretion, other agents may be preferred, especially while nursing a newborn or preterm infant.
+Because of the relatively extensive excretion of acebutolol and its active metabolite diacetolol into breastmilk and some possible reports of adverse reactions in breastfed infants, other agents are preferred, especially while nursing a newborn or preterm infant.[1-3]

 The excretion of beta-adrenergic blocking drugs into breastmilk is largely determined by their protein binding.
 Those with low binding such as acebutolol (25%) are more extensively excreted into breastmilk.
 Diacetolol is a renally excreted metabolite with equal beta-blocking activity that is more extensively excreted into breastmilk than acebutolol.
-In newborn infants, the apparent half-lives of acebutolol and diacetolol averaged 10.1 to 15.6 hours and 19.8 hours, respectively.
-It is estimated that a fully breastfed infant would receive about 3.5% of the maternal weight-adjusted dosage of acebutolol.
+In newborn infants, the apparent half-lives of acebutolol and diacetolol averaged 10.1 to 15.6 hours and 19.8 hours, respectively.[5,6] It is estimated that a fully breastfed infant would receive about 3.5% of the maternal weight-adjusted dosage of acebutolol.

 Maternal Levels.
-One mother with renal impairment taking 400 mg/day of acebutolol 3 days postpartum had milk levels of 1.5 mg/L of acebutolol and 2.6 mg/L of diacetolol at an unspecified time after the dose.
-Another mother with renal impairment taking 1200 mg/day of acebutolol 3 days postpartum had milk levels of 1.1 mg/L before a 400 mg dose and 4.1 mg/L 1.5 hours after the dose.
+One mother with renal impairment taking 400 mg daily of acebutolol 3 days postpartum had milk levels of 1.5 mg/L of acebutolol and 2.6 mg/L of diacetolol at an unspecified time after the dose.
+Another mother with renal impairment taking 1200 mg daily of acebutolol 3 days postpartum had milk levels of 1.1 mg/L before a 400 mg dose and 4.1 mg/L 1.5 hours after the dose.
 Diacetolol milk levels were 6.3 and 6.6 mg/L, respectively, at the same times.
-A third mother with no renal impairment had milk acebutolol levels ranging from 0.5 to 0.7 mg/L and diacetolol levels of 1.2 to 1.8 at unspecified times while taking 200 to 600 mg/day of acebutolol from 6 to 9 days postpartum.
+A third mother with no renal impairment had milk acebutolol levels ranging from 0.5 to 0.7 mg/L and diacetolol levels of 1.2 to 1.8 at unspecified times while taking 200 to 600 mg daily of acebutolol from 6 to 9 days postpartum.

 Effects in Breastfed Infants